vigorousnorth/arctic-ice/readme.md

-This repository contains GeoJSON polygon shapefiles of the northern hemisphere's arctic sea ice in each month from Nov.
-1978 to Dec.
-2015.
+This repository contains geojson and topojson polygon shapefiles of the northern hemisphere's arctic sea ice in each month from Nov.
+1978 to Aug.
+2016.

 ###File naming convention